Spitfire-Frozone/Phd-Markdowns/VHbb_0Lep_Reader_Inputs.md

 - split histograms at ptv=250: DOPTVSPLITTING250GEV="true" (L661)
 - truth-tagging: use full hybrid, mode H
 - harmonized CBA/MVA: DONEWREGIONS="true"
-      -> we should  consider a "false" production, but I propose to launch it only once this one is done
+>   should  consider a "false" production, but I propose to launch it only once this one is done
 - periods: files for a, d, e, ad, ade
 - include medium pTV (75-150 GeV)